Courts Increasingly Say Cable Installers Eligible for Overtime Pay

 Federal Fair Labor Standards Act

 The federal Fair Labor Standards Act requires most employers to pay for all hours worked as well as pay time and one half for hours in excess of 40 hours per week.
 Like many laws, there are exceptions.
 The primary exceptions are for managers, professionals (e.g. CPA or lawyer) and certain administrative personnel.

-Just because an employer says you are exempt doesn’t mean anything!
-Employers frequently misclassify workers as exempt independent contractors or misclassify employees as exempt managers or admin personnel.
+Just because an employer says you are an independent contractor doesn’t mean anything!
+Employers frequently misclassify workers as exempt independent contractors.

 In 2013, the U.S. Department of Labor settled a Fair Labor Standards Act (FLSA) claim with Bowlin Group, LLC.
 The government said that 77 installers would receive $1,075,000 in back wages.
 Bowlin did installations for Insight Communications.
 Bowlin tried to say the installers were “independent contractors.”

-We have heard from one senior HR person that Bright House Networks is engaged in a similar scheme.
+We have heard from other cable installers that Bright House Networks and Knight Enterprises are engaged in a similar scheme.